ajverster/BRACoD/README.md

     pip install BRACoD

 There is also an R interface, which depends on the python version being installed.
 There is a helper function that will do it for you, but it might be easier to do it with pip.
-You can install via github or by CRAN.
+You can install via CRAN.

     install.packages("BRACoD.R")

+Or you can install via github.

     devtools::install_github("ajverster/BRACoD/BRACoD.R")